poonchuanan/tp/docs/UserGuide.md

 For users who want to perform more complex find operations, you can make use of this advanced find command to achieve your needs.
 This command will search of entries matching ALL description keywords you have typed.

+You can make use of this feature to

 Format for find by all descriptions: `find a/ **DESCRIPTION1** / **DESCRIPTION2** / **DESCRIPTION3** ...`
 > There is no limit to the number of descriptions allowed.